erisruna/erisruna.github.io/content/workshop1/matteo_focardi.md

 +++

 ### Abstract
 Variational theories for cohesive fracture models hinge on free discontinuity energies having surface densities that are bounded and concave functions of the jump amplitude.
 Their phase-field approximation using Ambrosio and Tortorelli type functionals has been extensively studied both analytically and numerically in the last few years.

+I will first discuss some recent developments on the latter problem (and related issues).
+Building upon such an analysis, then I will address the question of how to construct  the phase-field model in order to assign a (suitable) cohesive law as surface energy density in the Gamma-limit.

+The talk is based on joint works with Sergio Conti and Flaviana Iurlano, and with Roberto Alessi and Francesco Colasanto.